‘Days Of Our Lives’ Spoilers: Chad Is Brainwashed, Jennifer & Gina Confrontation Explodes

 In addition, Jennifer Horton (Melissa Reeves) will meet up with Princess Gina for the first time since finding out that Hope was brainwashed and that it was Gina who pushed her from the balcony that led to her year-long coma.

 The two women will have a very tense confrontation.
-Days of Our Lives fans will likely seen Jen try to pull Hope out, but so far there hasn’t been any luck on reversing Dr. Rolf’s work.
+Days of Our Lives fans will likely see Jen try to pull Hope out, but so far there hasn’t been any luck on reversing Dr. Rolf’s work.